prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

 # Matches

 Matchmaking allows players to be matched based on common attributes they share within a game.
-Using entirely customised threshold criteria and time-based rounds of matching, players can be strictly or loosely matched with an unlimited level of precision.
+Using entirely customized threshold criteria and time-based rounds of matching, players can be strictly or loosely matched with an unlimited level of precision.

 <q>**Tutorial!** You can find a detailed tutorial [here](/Tutorials/Multiplayer/Matching Players.md) where you can also follow examples of how to create match configurations and use them to match players in the Test Harness.</q>